pierceboggan/teams-todo-app/README.md

-# Getting Started with Todo Sample - React Tab and Azure backend with Azure SQL DB
+# Todo for Microsoft Teams
+Todo sample application for Microsoft Teams built with React and Azure.

+Image

 ## How the App Works
 ![Tab App Flow](images/TabAppFlow.jpg)